tyler-m/cloud-states/README.md

 ## Notes
 ### HTTP
 Communication is done over HTTP.
-If you want the service to be (more securely) accessible to the public, offload TLS encryption to a reverse proxy.
+If you want the service accessible publicly, offload TLS to a reverse proxy.

 ### Adding migrations
 Ensure dotnet-ef is installed